 - Achbari, W., B. Doosje and B. Geys, ‘In whom do we trust?
-Intergroup friendship, threat perceptions and negative affect’, to be submitted at PLoS ONE.
+Intergroup friendship, threat perceptions and negative affect’, to be submitted to PLoS ONE.

-- Achbari, W. and W. Bernasco, ‘Asylum seekers and neighborhood crime: a longitudinal spatial analysis’, to be submitted at Journal of Quantitative Criminology.
+- Achbari, W. and W. Bernasco, ‘Asylum seekers and neighborhood crime: a longitudinal spatial analysis’, to be submitted to Journal of Quantitative Criminology.

-- Achbari, W., and E. Davidov, ‘Re-assessing the radius of generalized trust through measurement invariance: Cultural and educational differences across the globe’, to be submitted at Social Indicators Research.
+- Achbari, W., and E. Davidov, ‘Re-assessing the radius of generalized trust through measurement invariance: Cultural and educational differences across the globe’, to be submitted to Social Indicators Research.

-- Achbari, W., B. Doosje, and B. Geys, ‘Value congruence, opinion diversity and the development of generalized trust: Experimental evidence using a minimal group design’, to be submitted at Political Psychology.
+- Achbari, W., B. Doosje, and B. Geys, ‘Value congruence, opinion diversity and the development of generalized trust: Experimental evidence using a minimal group design’, to be submitted to Political Psychology.

-- Achbari, W. and A. Leerkes, ‘Crime offences among asylum seekers in the Netherlands: civic stratification, righteous migrant effect or anxiety for deportation?, to be submitted at Social Science Research.
+- Achbari, W. and A. Leerkes, ‘Crime offences among asylum seekers in the Netherlands: civic stratification, righteous migrant effect or anxiety for deportation?’, to be submitted to Social Science Research.